measuredco/puck/README.md

 ## Dynamic prop resolution

-Dynamic prop resolution allows developers to resolve props for components without saving the data to the Puck data model.
+Dynamic prop resolution allows developers to change the props for a component after the props have been changed by the user.
+This is useful for making third-party API calls, such as requesting the latest content from a headless CMS.

 ### resolveData()